GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 ## 1. tap()

-Why: To apply changes to a model and return the model itself for method chaining.
+**Why**: To apply changes to a model and return the model itself for method chaining.

-When: Use it when you want to modify an object and immediately use it in another operation.
+**When**: Use it when you want to modify an object and immediately use it in another operation.

 ```
 User::find(1)->tap(function ($user) {